-The overall increase in selling, general and administrative expense for the three months ended June 30, 2011 as compared to the corresponding period in the prior year was primarily due to (i) higher salary and headcount-related expenses as we have added certain key sales and marketing personnel, as well as personnel added as a result of the MET acquisition, and (ii) legal and professional services related to the VS Sale, and certain other corporate initiatives.
-Additionally, in the three months ended June 30, 2011 and 2010, we realized approximately \$80,000 and \$200,000, respectively, in reversals of previously recorded bad debt expense

-(included in the "Other" category in the table above) primarily as a result of collecting certain large accounts receivable balances.
+The overall increases in selling, general and administrative expense for the three and six months ended September 30, 2011 as compared to the corresponding periods in the prior year were primarily due to (i) higher salary, travel and headcount-related expenses as we have added certain key sales and marketing personnel and added personnel as a result of the MET acquisition and (ii) legal and professional services related to the sale of our Vehicle Sensors segment, and certain other corporate initiatives.
+Additionally, in the three and six months ended September 30, 2010, we realized approximately \$50,000 and \$250,000, respectively, in reversals of previously recorded bad debt expense (included in the "Other" category in the table above) primarily as a result of collecting certain large accounts receivable balances.
 In prior periods, we had recorded an estimated allowance for doubtful accounts against these receivables given the uncertainty of collection at that time.
 In the future, our operating results in any given period may be favorably or adversely impacted as a result of our estimates of the realization of our accounts receivable.